What is high blood pressure (HBP)?

 Two numbers represent blood pressure.
 The higher (systolic) number shows the pressure while the heart is beating.
 The lower (diastolic) number shows the pressure when the heart is resting between beats.
 The systolic number is always listed first.

 A blood pressure reading of less than 120 over 80 is considered normal for adults.
 A blood pressure reading equal to or higher than 140 over 90 is high.
-Blood pressure between 120–139/80–89 is considered “prehypertension” and requires lifestyle modifications to reduce the risk of cardiovascular disease.
+Blood pressure between 120–139/80–89 is considered “prehypertension” and requires lifestyle changes to reduce the risk of stroke.

 How does high blood pressure increase stroke risk?